jdayton3/Confounded/README.md

 > *f(X)* = *MX* + *b*

 But this seems to not always be the case.
+Luckily, deep neural networks are great at modeling nonlinear relationships.

 ## Quick Start